Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 `org.example.exercises` or even `testframe.api` or `testframe.engine`.
 But
 remember: one push can contain multiple commits.

+A note about branch management: there will be no Javadoc in HTML pages in the main branch, only the Javadoc comments in the Java source.
+Accepted pull requests will be merged to the main branch.
+Then, as needed, I will run the Javadoc tool to create the HTML pages to put in the gh-pages branch.

 ## Style guidelines

 * Access levels will be respected as much as possible.
 This means, for one